Difference Between United Kingdom, Great Britain and England Flags

 Source: World Map

 Great Britain, on the other hand, constitutes England, Wales and Scotland.
-Great Britain is a geographical term which does not include the Republic of Ireland or other smaller islands located close to that part of the UK.
+Great Britain is a geographical term that does not include the Republic of Ireland or other smaller islands located close to that part of the UK.

 England is one of the four countries of the United Kingdom.
 Just like the other three countries, England is not a sovereign body.
-However, before the formation of the United Kingdom, England was a sovereign state and was ruled by the same royal family that now rules the UK.
+However, before the formation of the United Kingdom, England was a sovereign state and was ruled by the same royal family that now ruled the UK.

 Differences between England Flag and UK Flag